 Highest accuracy : 0.792 Average accuracy : 0.704, Standard Deviation of the results obtained 0.059

+What is the difference?

 Above are the results obtained after cross validating the data using both models.
 I could see highest accuracy achieved for logistic regression model is 81.8% while mean accuracy is 77.2%, also standard deviation is 0.034.
 For KNN, we can see highest accuracy achieved is 79.2%, while mean accuracy is 70.4% and standard deviation is 0.059 which is more than logistic regression.

+What is the relationship?

 There is a difference in the output statistics.
+The accuracies are not differing at larger extent, hence these models are slightly relative.
 The best model can be chosen is logistic regression as it has highest accuracy then KNN with least standard deviation.

+What is your comment?

 Yes, I did expect above results.
 These results are convenient for our data chosen.